ecmwf-projects/digital-twin-engine/docs/index.md

 ### polytope [[docs](https://polytope.readthedocs.io/en/latest), [repo](https://github.com/ecmwf-projects/polytope-client)]

 **polytope** is a horizontally scalable service which provides a datacube access API over HTTPS.
-Its purpose within Destination Earth is to serve the data stored in the FDB. **polytope** implements access control and is also capable of federating access to data across different data centres. **polytope** contains novel algorithms for performing feature extraction from datacubes, allowing direct subsetting of high-density data per user requests.
+Its purpose within Destination Earth is to serve the data stored in the **fdb**. **polytope** implements access control and is also capable of federating access to data across different data centres. **polytope** contains novel algorithms for performing feature extraction from datacubes, allowing direct subsetting of high-density data per user requests.

 ### fdb [docs, [repo](https://github.com/ecmwf/fdb)]